Mathematical Foundations of Distributionally Robust Multistage Optimization: Distributionally robust multistage optimization

 As it was discussed before, even in the rectangular case the set $\cM$, defined in~\eqref{eq-rect}, in general is different (smaller) than the corresponding set $\widehat{\cM}$.
 By replacing the set $\widehat{\cM}$ in~\eqref{mul-5} with the set $\cM$ we obtain the problem

 and thus, comparing with~\eqref{mul-5}, that

-Suppose that the maximum in the right hand side of~\eqref{mul5-r} is attained at a probability measure of the set $\cM_{t+1}$.
+\begin{rev} The Formulation~\eqref{mul-5mm} of multistage stochastic optimization problems was investigated by various authors.
+Note, however, that such a formulation is not adjusted to the dynamics of the decision process even in the rectangular setting. \end{rev} Suppose that the maximum in the right-hand side of~\eqref{mul5-r} is attained at a probability measure of the set $\M_{t+1}$.
 This probability measure depends on $x_t$.
-Since for a considered policy $\pi$, the decision $x^\pi_t=x_t(\xi_{[t]})$ is a function of the history of the data process, the probability measure $Q_{t+1}^{\xi_{[t]}}$ maximizing the right hand side of~\eqref{mul5-r} also depends on the history of the data process (compare with the discussion of Exam\-ple~\ref{ex-twost}).
+Since for a considered policy $\pi$, the decision $x^\pi_t=x_t(\xi_{[t]})$ is a function of the history of the data process, the probability measure $Q_{t+1}^{\xi_{[t]}}$ maximizing the right-hand side of~\eqref{mul5-r} also depends on the history of the data process (compare with the discussion of Exam\-ple~\ref{ex-twost}).
 On the other hand for the problem~\eqref{mul-5mm}, of minimizing $\R(Z^\pi)$ over $\pi\in \Pi$, the corresponding marginal probability measures $Q_t$ should not depend on realizations of the data process.
 As a consequence, problem~\eqref{mul-5mm} cannot be decomposed into dynamic programming equations of the form~\eqref{mul4-r}--\eqref{mul5-r}.